 For joinery, start with a Tapered Dovetail Saw.
 Next, you will need a Tapered Crosscut Saw – the Carcass Saw -- and later a Tapered Tenon Saw.
 Especially when sawing, remember: let the tool do the work.

 Often overlooked, a good bench is essential for hand tool work.
 A well designed bench holds your boards so you can easily work the faces, edges and ends of your pieces.
-Our benches and vise hardware are designed to be rugged and effective at holding the work for a variety of operations.
+Our workbenches and vise hardware are designed to be rugged and effective at holding the work for a variety of operations.

 To get the most out of your hand tools, it is important to learn to sharpen well.
-Two waterstones (coarse and fine, 1000 & 8000 grit, for example), a honing guide, and a way to keep your stones flat will get you going.
+Two waterstones (coarse and fine, 1000 & 8000 grit, for example), a Honing Guide, and a way to keep your stones flat will get you going.
 Visit our YouTube channel for a simple, effective method that gets great results.

 The cutting angle is the angle the blade presents to the wood.
 On bevel up blades, the cutting angle is the blade's bevel angle (usually 25°) plus the bedding angle (usually 12°).
 On bevel down blades (bench planes), the cutting angle is the angle the blade is set in the tool.
 Traditionally, bench planes have the blade set at 45°, but different cutting angles are better for different types of work -- which is why we offer high angle frogs.